spotify/luigi/README.md

 #### Task.output

 The *output* method returns one or more Target objects.
 Similarly to requires, can return wrap them up in any way that's convenient for you.
-However we strongly recommend that any Task only return one single Target in output.
+However we recommend that any Task only return one single Target in output.
+If multiple outputs are returned, atomicity will be lost unless the Task itself can ensure that the Targets are atomically created.
+(If atomicity is not of concern, then it is safe to return multiple Target objects.)

 ```python
 class DailyReport(luigi.Task):